 These Principles shall apply to all areas of marketing covered by the rules and guidance listed below.
-In addition, they will extend to in-showroom advertising, marketeers' editorial content, press releases, corporate reports and marketing information on corporate websites (e.g. a vehicle manufacturer's website) and other non-paid-for space under the advertiser's control (eg social networking sites).
+In addition, they will extend to in-showroom advertising, marketers' editorial content, press releases, corporate reports and marketing information on corporate websites (e.g. a vehicle manufacturer's website) and other non-paid-for space under the advertiser's control (eg social networking sites).

-It is believed that these Principles will contribute to the Integrated Approach1 by increasing consumer understanding of the environmental performance of vehicles.
+It is believed that these Principles will contribute to the Integrated Approach by increasing consumer understanding of the environmental performance of vehicles.
 Consumers will benefit from the receipt of information which industry openly certifies as being based on genuine environmental benefits.
 The automotive industry, in adopting these Principles, will observe the spirit of them and support implementation in good faith.

-The key sources governing the communication of environmental claims are in the legislation/codes/guidance listed below and further reference should be made to these for their detailed provisions:
+The key sources governing the communication of environmental claims are in the legislation/ codes/guidance listed below and further reference should be made to these for their detailed provisions:

-- European whole vehicle type approval; - CO2 and tailpipe emission standards; - The End of Life Vehicles Directive; - The CO2 Labelling Directive and specific to the UK, the colour-coded CO2 labels for new and used cars, which are industry voluntary initiatives; - The Passenger Car (Fuel consumption and CO2 Emissions Information) Regulations 2001 (as amended) and related Vehicle Certification Agency (VCA) Guidance Notes Practice and other such guides on labelling; - International standards such as ISO 14021 on environmental labelling;
+- European whole vehicle type approval

+- · CO2 and tailpipe emission standards

+- The End of Life Vehicles Directive

+- The CO2 Labelling Directive and specific to the UK, the colour coded CO2 labels for new and used cars, which are industry voluntary initiatives.

+- The Passenger Car (Fuel consumption and CO2 Emissions Information) Regulations 2001 (as amended) and related Vehicle Certification Agency Guidance Notes (VCA, see web link in Appendix) and other guides on labelling.
+Note the 2013 update to these Regulations, the main implication of which is to bring into scope cars that do not emit CO2, hydrocarbons or carbon monoxide; such as pure electric and hydrogen fuel cell cars